 What Else Do I Need To Prepare For Hiking In Iceland?

-Weather: Preparing for the weather is a must when hiking in Iceland.
+Weather: Knowing what the weather is like in Iceland is a must when it comes to hiking.
 Check the forecast every day, and be prepared for the weather to change, sometimes rapidly and dramatically.

 Fatigue And Tiredness: Consider you and your group’s personal fitness level.
 Research which trails might be best for you, and plan rest breaks.